Prim1Tive/tools/Crawlers/TMCBv0.2 Requests/readme.md

 **there are some situetions where there might be some false negative **
 '''

-1 . run Cafe Backupper.exe/.py and input your blog number **NOTE!
+1 . run TMCBv0.2.exe/.py and input your blog number **NOTE!
 Please make sure you are logged in if your blog is private 2 . your blog number can be located throw your user profile by clicking the "סה"כ 1234 תכנים"